Revlon

 Revlon, Inc., is an American multinational company dealing in cosmetics, skin care, perfume, and personal care.
 The headquarters of Revlon was established in New York City on March 1, 1932, where it remains.
 Revlon was founded by brothers Charles and Joseph Revson, and chemist Charles Lachman.
-Revlon products are sold in 150 countries and the company has many global locations including Mexico City, London, Paris, Hong Kong, Indonesia, Sydney, Singapore, and Tokyo.
+Revlon products are sold in 150 countries and the company has many global locations including Mexico City, London, Paris, Hong Kong, Indonesia, South Africa, Sydney, Singapore, and Tokyo.

 In June 2022, Revlon filed for Chapter 11 bankruptcy.
 It emerged from bankruptcy in May 2023.

 History

 Founding and Charles Revson control (1932–1975)

 Revlon was founded in New York City on March 1, 1932, in the midst of the Great Depression, by Jewish American brothers Charles Revson and Joseph Revson along with a chemist, Charles Lachman, who contributed the "L" in the Revlon name.
 The three men started with one single product, a new type of nail enamel and pooled their resources to develop a unique manufacturing process.
 Using pigments instead of dyes, Revlon developed a variety of new shades of nail enamel.
 In 1937, Revlon started selling the polishes in department stores and pharmacies.
 In six years, the company became a multimillion-dollar organization.
 By 1940, Revlon offered an entire manicure line and added lipstick to the collection.
-During World War II, Revlon created makeup and related products for the United States Army, which was honored in 1944 with the Army-Navy "E" Award for Excellence.
+During World War II, Revlon formed the Vorset Corporation to manufacture pyrotechnics for the US Army-Navy.
+They made various products to support the war effort, including first-aid kits, hand grenades, and dye markers.
+For this, in 1944 Revlon won the Army-Navy "E" Award for Excellence.

 By the end of World War II, Revlon was the number two cosmetics producer in the United States.
 Expanding its capabilities, the company bought Graef & Schmidt, a cutlery manufacturer seized by the government in 1943 because of German business ties.
-This acquisition made it possible for Revlon to produce its own manicure and pedicure instruments instead of buying them from outside supply sources.
+The manufacturing plant joined two others owned by Revlon at the time, and was used to manufacture manicure and pedicure instruments.